 Adding an annuity to your retirement strategy can be a beneficial way to bring growth potential and guaranteed income to a holistic financial plan.
 If you’re interested in turning retirement savings into a guaranteed income stream, certain annuities, such as fixed index annuities, can help offer financial security and help ensure you have guaranteed income in retirement.

 1 Under current law, annuities grow tax deferred.
 An annuity is not required for tax deferral in qualified plans.
 Annuities may be subject to taxation during the income or withdrawal phase.
-Neither North American Company for Life and Health Insurance, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
+Neither Midland National Life Insurance Company, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
 You should be advised to rely on your own qualified tax professional.

 2 A surrender during the surrender charge period could result in a loss of premium.
 Surrender charge structure may vary by state.